cloudfoundry/summit-hands-on-labs/na-2020/dev-and-ops-with-kubecf/README.md

 ### Rotate Cloud Controller encryption key

-Lets see another operator task.
+Lets perform another operator task.
 Suppose you need to rotate your cloud controller database encryption key.
 CAPI release has a errand job which rotates your database encryption key.
-QuarksJob is used to run BOSH errand jobs in KubeCF world.
+QuarksJob is used to run BOSH errand jobs in KubeCF.

 * Check if there is a QuarksJob for rotation
 ```